-Holidays aren’t supposed to be all about gifts, but your long shopping lists may imply otherwise.
-Last year people planned to spend almost $1,000 on gifts even amidst the pandemic and its associated economic and health concerns.
+Though holidays aren’t all about gifts, your long shopping lists may imply otherwise.
+Americans will spend over $900 on gifts this year, even amid the pandemic and its associated economic and health concerns.

 Total price: Free